 - Do you carry large amounts of non-student, non-mortgage debt?

-- Are you regularly charged late, overdraft, or insufficient funds fees?
+- Are you regularly paying for late, overdraft, or insufficient funds fees?

 - Do you have recent bankruptcies or accounts in collections?